garysweaver/irie/README.md

     end

 Here we make the LibraryRef readonly as well through the [be_readonly][be_readonly] gem, just because someone with access to a book in Rails itself probably shouldn't be trying to update its name, even though that would be restricted anyway via the API, since `accepts_nested_attributes_for` was not used on Book, so it is more of a nicety to make it act like an entity ref in this case.
 It isn't really necessary, though.

+I tried just making LibraryRef subclass/inherit from Library, but there seems to be a bug in our code or Rails (noted here [#7442][issue7442]) that is causing Library to become LibraryRef. e.g. with the LibrariesController it would return libraries, but after using BooksController that returns a Book with LibraryRef, when you again go to LibrariesController it would return a LibraryRef, or a Library that at least had the same mass assignment security attributes as LibraryRef.

 #### It avoids circular references